solarlime/simple-chat/README.md

 ### What:

-It's a simple chat.
-Uses Fanout Cloud for WebSockets, MongoDB for storing data & serverless functions for some backend logic.
+It's a simple chat, based on Websockets.
+A server part is [here](https://github.com/solarlime/simple-chat-server).

 Try it on [Vercel](https://simple-chat.solarlime.dev/)!